darc-coder/FindMyQRApp/README.md

 ###### Thanks for Trying!
 Make sure to `star` this if you find this idea or project useful.

 [^note]:
-Note: The Backend has to be created to support the backend and database storage.[^1].
+Note: The Backend has to be created to support the backend and database storage.